 g.
 It has high moisture handling capacity.

 h.
-It can also be used for decorating purpose.
+It can also be used for decorating purposes.

 1.5.
 Disadvantages of Hempcrete

 a.
-In some country, even industrial hemp is not permissible to use as it also contains 0.3% of hemp.
-Thus, legal permission is important to use it for construction of hempcrete.
+In some countries, even industrial hemp is not permissible to use as it also contains 0.3% of hemp.
+Thus, legal permission is important to use for the construction of hempcrete.
 It is a long process.

 b.
 It is an expensive building material.